How To Set Up Your Own Staking Operation: A Step-by-Step Flow

 High Costs

 The cost to run your own set of nodes and validators can quickly add up.
-Picture a high quality computer that supports staking.
+Picture a high-quality computer that supports staking.
 The said machine runs 24/7 with a fast and stable internet connection.
-Furthermore, you need a minimum staked funds.
-To stake Ethereum, you need a 32ETH deposit (approx. USD 50,560 worth) to participate in validation activity.
-Having USD 50,000 is no joke.
-In the United States, households with heading members under 35 years of age, have a median net worth of USD 76,300.
-That would mean they would have to devote more than half of their wealth to a staking operation.
-This high concentration into a single asset-type could be risky.
+Furthermore, you need a minimum staked fund.

 Downtime Risks

 You need to place your own node in a stable environment.
 And that can manifest in various ways.
-Having reliable access to electricity, internet, and weather.
-God forbid, a storm frequents your location and knocks down trees and electric poles.
-Your node could be taken down for days.
+Having reliable access to electricity, the internet, and weather information.
+God forbid, a storm hits your area and knocks down trees and power poles.
+Your validator could go down for days.

 Stiff Competition